-Hit and Run Charges in Georgia
+Hit and Run Leaving the Scene Charges in Georgia

-Hit and run charges in Georgia are some of the most overcharged, but serious traffic offenses out there.
+Hit and run charges and leaving the scene in Georgia are some of the most overcharged, but serious traffic offenses out there.
 But, if you've been arrested or had an investigator calling to ask you about an alleged hit and run, do not panic- our attorneys have successfully defended hundreds of these cases.
-Often times, we are able to build your case and negotiate lesser charges to a hit and run conviction.
+Often times, we are able to build your case and negotiate lesser charges to avoid a hit and run conviction.
 The following information will help you further understand these charges and how we defend them.

 What is Georgia's hit and run law?